-This allocation type is used to assign costs to both the North Dakota and Minnesota jurisdictions based on customers in the entire North Dakota Region.
+This allocation type is used to assign costs to both the North Dakota and Minnesota jurisdictions based on customers in the entire North Dakota region.
 This includes customers in Fargo, Moorhead, Grand Forks, East Grand Forks and Minot service areas.
-This method is the default allocator for O&M expenses associated with general ledger accounts where the JDE business unit category Code 6 (Location code) designates support for Minnesota/North Dakota.
+This method is the default allocator for O&M expenses associated with general ledger accounts where the SAP profit center designates support for Minnesota/North Dakota.

-Allocation: Customers Year End Average
+Allocation: Customers Year End Average Minnesota/South Dakota

-Minnesota/South Dakota

-This allocation type is used to assign costs to both the South Dakota and Minnesota jurisdictions based on customers in the entire South Dakota Region.
-This method is the default allocator for O&M expenses associated with general ledger accounts where the JDE Business Unit Category Code 6 (Location code) designates support for Minnesota/South Dakota.
+This allocation type is used to assign costs to both the South Dakota and Minnesota jurisdictions based on customers in the entire South Dakota region.
+This method is the default allocator for O&M expenses associated with general ledger accounts where the SAP profit center designates support for Minnesota/South Dakota.